wxsd-sales/booking-end-alert/README.md

 # Booking End Alert Macro

-This is a simple Webex Device macro which displays an alert when a booking is about to end
+This is a simple Webex Device macro which displays an alert when specific bookings are about tot end.

 ### How it works